Download PDF version of guide for print

 B. Congressional Debates

-Statements made in floor debates have been found useful as sources of legislative intent, but they have only limited value as accurate explanations of a bill's meaning.
+Statements made in floor debates may be useful as sources of legislative intent, although they have only limited value as accurate explanations of a bill's meaning.
 Remarks made by the sponsor of the legislation or the chairperson of the committee that considered it tend to carry more authority than the opinions of members at large.

 Congressional Record

-The best source for locating the text of debates on the floor of Congress is the "History of Bills and Resolutions" table for each annual volume of the Congressional Record.
+When using a print, microfiche or PDF copy of the Record, the best source for locating the text of debates on the floor of Congress is the "History of Bills and Resolutions" table for each annual volume of the Congressional Record.
 It is necessary to know the number of the bill that was enacted, but the annual table provides page citations to the voluminous text of each Congressional Record.
-References to dates of consideration for each bill can be found in the Digest of Public General Bills and Resolutions, USCCAN, CIS and the Statutes at Large, but, because those references are published before the daily edition of the Record has been compiled into the permanent bound edition, they include no page numbers.
+References to dates of consideration for each bill can be found in the Digest of Public General Bills and Resolutions, USCCAN, CIS and the Statutes at Large, but because those references are published before the daily edition of the Record has been compiled into the permanent bound edition, they include no page numbers.

 Pre-1873 Sources

 The publication known today as the Congressional Record has undergone a number of title changes in American history.
-Earlier versions are available in the Law Library as well as full-text online through the Library of Congress's American Memory Project. and HeinOnline's U.S. Congressional Documents library.
+Earlier versions are available in the Law Library Documents Collection (Level 1) as well as full-text online through the Library of Congress's American Memory Project, Lexis Advance (Statutes & Legislation > Congressional Record), and HeinOnline's U.S. Congressional Documents library.

 - Congressional Globe (1833 - 1873); Documents X 72-180